Published On: Jun 10 2013 10:27:34 AM CDTUpdated On: Mar 11 2013 09:41:27 AM CDT

 Karen Silkwood -- This young mother of three died mysteriously in 1974 during her campaign to document lax safety regulations at the Kerr-McGee nuclear facility.
 She was played by Meryl Streep in the 1983 film "Silkwood."

-Bradley Manning -- A U.S. Army private, he provided classified military and diplomatic material to Assange's WikiLeaks site.
-He was convicted of espionage charges, but acquitted of the more serious charge of aiding the enemy following a court-martial.
+Chelsea Manning -- A U.S. Army private, he provided classified military and diplomatic material to Assange's WikiLeaks site.
+She was convicted of espionage charges, but acquitted of the more serious charge of aiding the enemy following a court-martial.

 Crystal Lee Sutton -- The inspiration for the 1979 movie "Norma Rae" starring Sally Field, she fronted efforts to unionize workers at the North Carolina textile factory she worked at.
 She and other workers were paid just $2.65 an hour for folding towels in poor working conditions.